 By Frédéric Faivre – President of Dialogue International

 Despite a climate of insecurity and political tensions, we decided to maintain our bi-annual Manager Business Meeting in Istanbul this November to support our Turkish friends and honour their invitation.
-I have no regrets and I’m going to tell you why.
+I have no regrets, heres why:

 1 – Building a Dialogue between East and West